The Future – What can I do with a major in Event Management?

 Our Event Management program prepares students for successful and satisfying careers.
 This might include producing events in the public, government, non-profit, or private sector as a:

-- Special event planners
+- Special event planner

-- Meeting or conference coordinators
+- Meeting or conference coordinator

 - Convention or trade show producer

 - Community or cultural festival coordinator

 - Sport and hallmark event director